Preetamk97/Java-Notes/60-Threads.md

     	/*
-    	thread =	A thread of execution in a program (kind of like a virtual CPU) The JVM allows an application to have multiple threads running concurrently Each thread can execute parts of you code in parallel with the main thread Each thread has a priority.
+    	thread =	A thread of execution in a program (kind of like a virtual CPU) The JVM allows an application to have multiple threads running concurrently Each thread can execute parts of you code in parallel with the main thread.
+    				Each thread has a priority.
-    				Threads with higher priority are executed in preference compared to threads with a lower priority
+    				Threads with higher priority are executed in preference compared to threads with a lower priority.

     			    The Java Virtual Machine continues to execute threads until either of the following occurs
     					1. The exit method of class Runtime has been called